UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 Also, there should be at least some possible microstates in $M_e$, so the total microstate density should not be zero.

-We may them sum up the above discussion to give $M_e$ enough structure to make it the set of microstates of a thermal system with the given extensive quantities $e$.
+We may then sum up the above discussion to give $M_e$ enough structure to make it the set of microstates of a thermal system with the given extensive quantities $e$.
 Then, the disjoint union of all of them (the family of measure spaces) is the thermal system.